adobe/bridgeService/README.md

   "bridgeServiceException": "com.adobe.campaign.tests.bridge.service.exceptions.IBSPayloadException"
 }
 ```

-### Secrets

-Secrets allow you to have an extra level of security.
-This will mean that we will not allow you to print the secret in
-the output.

-A secret sent to the IBS will have to be prefixed with `ibs-secret-`.
-This can be overridden by setting the run-time
-variable `IBS.SECRETS.FILTER.PREFIX`.

 Sometimes you may want to debug the system.
 In these cases you can deactivate the output check by setting run-time
 variable `IBS.SECRETS.BLOCK.OUTPUT` to false.
 However, this should only be temporary, and in production it is best to